A tasty, healthy treat

 Treat your feet after exercise.
-If you have been undergoing frequent workout training, your feet will be baring the brunt of it, especially if you are doing repetitive activities like running.
+If you have been undergoing frequent workout training, your feet will be bearing the brunt of it, especially if you are doing repetitive activities like running.
 Try soaking your feet in some warm water, great for relaxing tired feet and drawing out toxins.
 However, try not to soak for too long – you don’t want to soften your feet too much and leave yourself prone to blisters.

 Find your inner zen